obrebskim/Rick_And_Morty_Characters/README.md

 ## About

 Application based on [Rick And Morty API](https://rickandmortyapi.com/).
-The application is for browsing Rick And Morty TV series characters.
+The application is for browsing characters of Rick And Morty TV series.

 ### [See live demo](https://ram-characters-mo.netlify.app) 👈💻